When will the judging take place and when will the results be announced?

 What happens to the bottles left over from the judging?

 All the winning wines are taken to the London Wine Fair.
-Spare bottles of entries that miss the cut are mostly used to raise money for good causes – the main beneficiary in 2017 was the Children With Cancer Fund, which provides an invaluable service for young cancer patients and their families.
+Spare bottles of entries that miss the cut are mostly used to raise money for good causes – the main beneficiary in 2017 and 2018 was the Children With Cancer Fund, which provides an invaluable service for young cancer patients and their families.

 Some very good wines just miss out on the Top 100 and we often retaste these after the judging and review them in The Wine Merchant’s Tried & Tested section.